18F/https/certificates/README.md

 #### Installing the certificate and private key

-Where you install the certificate depends on where you are terminating SSL (in other words, the first server a visiting user connects to).
+Where you install the certificate depends on where you are terminating TLS (in other words, the first server a visiting user connects to).
 Generally speaking, you might need to provide the certificate and key to nginx, or to an Elastic Load Balancer (ELB), or to a CDN (e.g. CloudFront or Cloudflare).

 ##### In nginx

-On 18F's Ubuntu AMI, SSL certificates and keys should go in `/etc/nginx/ssl/keys`.
+On 18F's Ubuntu AMI, TLS certificates and keys should go in `/etc/nginx/ssl/keys`.
 Then update your site's vhost's nginx config to point to your decrypted private key, and your certificate chain.

 For a `*.18f.us` domain, that may look like this: